aaronshappell/picabot/README.md

 `!random`: Chooses a random song from the queue to play.
 `!clear <index>`: Clears the song queue or a specific song in the queue
 `!shuffle`: Toggles shuffling of the song queue
+`!autoremove`: Toggles autoremoving songs of the song queue
 `!song`: Gives you information about the currently playing song
 `!music`: Gives you a list of the songs currently in the queue
 ### Example Command